 This additional flexibility does increase the potential for misconfiguration, which can happen in any cloud model.
 These are common as cloud platforms become more powerful and increasingly complex as a result.
 Cloud configurations are also subject to regular change as new features are added, and existing functionality moves to new components.

 Some SaaS applications are incredibly powerful, offering complexity and regular change in equal measure.
+Further reading can be found in SaaS application security; the common risks.
 The most obvious example is Microsoft 365, which is relatively easy to set up and use but less easy to configure for non-specialists securely.
 Many cloud services often include optional security settings left to the customer to deploy – meaning the cloud provider provides the capability, but the customer must deploy it.
 The best example of this is multi-factor authentication.
-Other examples include AWS CloudTrail and Google’s Cloud Security Command Centre.
+Other examples include AWS, CloudTrail and Google’s Cloud Security Command Centre.